oemof/oemof-thermal/docs/stratified_thermal_storage.rst

   )

-A 3rd option, investing into nominal_storage_capacity but leaving charging/discharging power fixed, can not be modelled at the moment.
+A 3rd and 4th option, investing into :py:attr:`nominal_storage_capacity` but leaving :py:attr:`capacity` fixed or vice versa, can not be modelled with this facade (at the moment).
+It seems to be a case that is not as relevant for thermal storages as the others.
+If you want to model it, you can do so by performing the necessary pre-calculations and using oemof.solph's :py:obj:`GenericStorage` directly.

 .. warning::